Susan Maxwell

 In 2014 Little Island Books published the novel 'Good Red Herring' for the Young Adult market, though as with most of Maxwell's work, it does not fit entirely comfortably into genre or age-related categories.
 In 2023, she took the independent route under the Bibliothèque des Refusés imprint, with works for both adult and universal readerships.

-Apart from writing fiction, Maxwell has served on fiction and non-fiction juries for the British Fantasy Awards; has a PhD in Archival Science and writes on themes related to archives and fiction; and reviews regularly for 'Inis', the magazine of Children’s Books Ireland.
-Literary influences come mostly from speculative and modernist fiction, the author being particularly fond of Flann O'Brien, Calvino, Beckett, and Woolf.
+As well as fiction, Maxwell writes academic / non-fiction material on themes related to archives and literature and has served on fiction and non-fiction juries for the British Fantasy Awards and reviews regularly for the 'BSFA Review' and for 'Inis', the magazine of Children’s Books Ireland.
+Literary influences come mostly from speculative and modernist fiction, the author being particularly fond of Flann O'Brien, Italo Calvino, Samuel Beckett, and Virginia Woolf.

 When not writing, or painting, or being an archivist, the author can be found in the vegetable patch, listening to music, reading books, watching old detective series, or catching up on sleep.